vdbrink/vdbrink.github.io/desk/desk_setup_hardware.md

 ---
 ## Mouse

-My mouse is a basic wireless model with silent clicks and a scroll wheel, simple, but it's served me well for years.\
+My mouse is a basic wireless model with silent clicks and a scroll wheel.
+It is simple, but it has served me well for years.\
 It runs on a single AA battery.\
 At some point I'll upgrade to a Logitech MX Master.